sadielbartholomew/cylc/sphinx-doc/references/suiterc-ref.rst

 [cylc] ``->`` cycle point format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. todo:
-   refs:

-To just alter the timezone used in the date-time cycle point format, see
-\ref{cycle-point-time-zone}.
-To just alter the number of expanded year digits (for years below 0 or above 9999), see
+To just alter the timezone used in the date-time cycle point format, see :ref:`cycle-point-time-zone`.
+To just alter the number of expanded year digits (for years below 0 or above 9999), see :ref:`cycle-point-num-expanded-year-digits`.
-\ref{cycle-point-num-expanded-year-digits}.

 Cylc usually uses a ``CCYYMMDDThhmmZ`` (``Z`` in the special case of UTC) or ``CCYYMMDDThhmm+hhmm`` format (``+`` standing